-I held the shoebox tightly in my hands, watching the trees pass in a blur.
+Trees pass by in a blur as I hold the shoebox tightly.
 The car was thick with silence and sad anticipation.
-A tiny pink nose appeared between the box and its lid, followed by another.
-My index finger gently pressed the lid closed.
+A tiny pink nose appears between the box and its lid, followed by another.
+I gently pressed the lid closed.

 “Do you think they’re getting enough air?”